 Reviews are a great sales driver, so it pays to gather product feedback from your customers.

-These emails also offer another opportunity to keep in touch with customers similar to the best newsletters which attract engagement.
+These emails also offer another opportunity to keep in touch with customers, similar ecommerce newsletters which attract engagement.
 And when combined with an incentive like that offered by Schuh below, they can also drive repeat purchases.

 5. Replenishment Reminders

 This is an issue Amazon addresses with its dash buttons – wi-fi devices which reorder essential products at the push of a button.

-Amazon has deep pockets, and saved payment details from millions of customers, which allow the retail behemoth to invest in a product like this.
+Amazon has saved payment details from millions of customers, which allow the retail behemoth to invest in a product like this.
 For most other retailers, replenishment emails can provide the answer.

 Using customer purchase history, retailers can send a timely reminder to customers when they are likely to need replacements for products.
 They can help to drive revenue while offering a useful service to customers.

 6. Sales Notifications

-During the Black Friday and Christmas shopping periods, people will be receiving plenty of sales notifications in their inboxes.
+During the Christmas and Black Friday ecommerce shopping periods, people will be receiving plenty of sales notifications in their inboxes.
 Sales and special offers are a key reason why people sign up to emails from retailers, and they provide a way to tempt existing customers back to the website.

 The frequency of sales emails needs to be considered carefully though, as they can become so commonplace that they lose their impact.

-For example, Gap sends emails with offers every day or two, to the point where I’d be unlikely to buy without looking for a discount code.
+For example, Gap sends emails with offers every day or two, to the point where a customer may be unlikely to buy without looking for a discount code.

 Other brands use them more sparingly, meaning they can have more impact.
-For example, I received the below email from Apple recently raising awareness of their Black Friday sale.
-I get so few from Apple that this makes me take notice.
+For example, this email from Apple raises awareness of their Black Friday sale.
+Apple sends emails of this nature very rarely, so would make a potential customer take notice.

-As with product recommendation emails, using customer data to show relevant offers is likely to produce better results.
+As with product recommendation emails, using customer data, or customer behaviour, to show relevant offers is likely to produce better results.